persapiens/Course/Final.md

 ### Discussion

 1. Compare and contrast using Kubernetes versus plain AWS for your production environment.
-List 2 benefits of each, 2 disadvantages of each.
-Justify differences.
-Finally, describe how they might work well together.
+List two benefits and two disadvantages of each.
+Justify differences. *Finally, describe how they might work well together*.

 ### Design